 The Grapevine is one of the longest-running features of the Wild Ones Journal.
-Written by Journal editor, Maryann Whitman, The Grapevine touches on environmental issues large and small.
+Written by former Journal editor, Maryann Whitman, The Grapevine touches on environmental issues large and small.

 From knapweed nightmares, stopping slugs, and keeping us up to date on Everglades hydrology – to Roundup-ready creeping bentgrass and recognizing our founders – The Grapevine is a Journal “must read.”

 The Grapevine: Karen Burghardt and Doug Tallamy’s Research.
 November/December 2015 (pdf)

 The Grapevine: Ecological Pathways: Poisonous Slugs January/February 2015 (pdf)

 The Grapevine: Use of Controversial Pesticides Banned in National Wildlife Refuges August/September/October 2014-2 (pdf)